dart-archive/www.dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 ![Entering items into the todo-with-delete app](images/enter-items.png)

-Hover the mouse over one of the items in the list.
+Point the mouse cursor at one of the items in the list.
-Its appearances changes;
+Its appearance changes;
 the text is now red and the font is slightly larger.
 Also, the cursor changes to a pointer or a hand shape.
 These visual clues signal to the user that something irreversible